-Real Estate Held for Sale and Investment--- The Company capitalizes as real estate held for sale and investment the original land acquisition cost, direct construction and development costs, property taxes, interest recorded on costs related to real estate under development and other related costs, including costs that will be capitalized as resort depreciable assets associated with mixed-use real estate development projects for which the Company cannot specifically identify the components at the time of incurring such cash outflows until the property reaches its intended use.
+Real Estate Held for Sale and Investment-- The Company capitalizes as real estate held for sale and investment the original land acquisition cost, direct construction and development costs, property taxes, interest recorded on costs related to real estate under development and other related costs, including costs that will be capitalized as resort depreciable assets associated with mixed-use real estate development projects for which the Company cannot specifically identify the components at the time of incurring such cash outflows until the property reaches its intended use.
 Additionally, the Company records depreciation on completed condominium units that are placed in rental programs until such units are sold.
-Sales and marketing expenses are charged against income in the period that the related revenue from real estate sales is recorded.
+Sales and marketing expenses are charged against income in the period incurred.
+Sales commission expenses are charged against income in the period that the related revenue from real estate sales is recorded.
 The Company records capitalized interest once construction activities commence and real estate deposits have been utilized in construction.
 Interest capitalized on real estate development projects during the years ended July 31, 2011, 2010 and 2009 was \$0.5 million, \$15.1 million and \$6.8 million, respectively.